Discrepant letter of credit

 This is an extraordinary statistic.
 If letters of credit are so often discrepant, why do Exporters bother asking for them?

-6. So, if they are nearly always discrepant, what are the benefits of letters of credit?
+What are the benefits of letters of credit?

 There is one main benefit to the Importer from using the letter of credit system: